danahynes/APOD-Linux/README.md

 **DO NOT USE SUDO TO INSTALL!**

-There is a bug in set-wallpaper that causes it to try and recursively delete your entire hard drive if run as sudo.
+There is a bug in set-wallpaper that causes it to try and delete your install folder if run as sudo.
 Bad, right?
 WTF!!!
 Installing without sudo seems to work.
 The install script will warn you if you use sudo, so you should be OK.

 # Uninstalling